ardeay/RAFT/README.md

 ## Objectives

-RAFT's goal is to make an easy way to create flows within text based documention without the use of images or visual editors.
+RAFT's goal is to make an easy way to create flows within text based documentation without the use of images or visual editors.

 ## Spec